 Tips for grilling fish and seafood

 ORLANDO, Fla. — Looking for something different to grill?
 Think fresh fish and seafood.
-Red Lobster Executive Chef Annette Grecchi Gray offers these helpful suggestions for grilling fish and seafood:
+Red Lobster Executive Chef Anette Grecchi Gray offers these helpful suggestions for grilling fish and seafood:

 - Prior to igniting the grill, make sure it’s clean.
 You also may want to brush the grill grate with a light coat of oil or nonstick cooking spray to prevent fish from sticking.